kizu/kizu.ru/src/posts/2023-03-15-anchor-positioning-experiments/index.en.md

 2. While the examples use simple names for those idents, in reality, those currently behave closer to the HTML’s `id`s, so in practice, those would need to be unique.

     It is possible to have multiple anchors with the same name, but only if they’re isolated by some positioning context.
 The experiments that reuse the same anchor names would have the whole example wrapped with a `position: relative`.
-That is a bit limiting, and I’d wish there was a way to control this further.
+That is a bit limiting, and I’d wish there was a way to control this further — and I did open [an issue](https://github.com/w3c/csswg-drafts/issues/8588) where we could discuss this.

 3. Ideally, I would want to use something like `inset: anchor(var(--for))` here, but the spec does not define in any way how the inset shorthand properties should behave, so this doesn’t work (or doesn’t do what I’m expecting it to).
+I did open [an issue](https://github.com/w3c/csswg-drafts/issues/8582) about this.

 ### Transitions